LaSalleSoftware/ls-adminbackend-app/INSTALLATION.md

 - click Environment
 - click "Edit Environment"

-You see the stuff with the word "Dummy"?
-This is for my custom installation artisan command.
-Same idea as you see [in this Laravel "stub"](https://github.com/laravel/framework/blob/6.x/src/Illuminate/Foundation/Console/stubs/channel.stub).
-Please do not touch!

-If you want to populate your database with test data, then set this variable to "true":
+If you want to populate your database with test data, then set this variable to "true" -- leave it "false" in production:
 ```LASALLE_POPULATE_DATABASE_WITH_TEST_DATA=true```

 If you want to enable IP address "whitelisting", then set this variable to "yes",